dabneyhovse/module-dabney-email/README.md

 # module-dabney-email
-Simple node module for services to use locally to send emails with the comptroller gmail account
+Simple node module for services to use locally to send emails with the comptroller email account

 Credientals are contained within the .env file (ignored by git)